 At the Ghana Investment Summit 2017, Ayorkor received the Dream Makers Award in celebration of her philanthropic contributions to the field of robotics.
 Since co-founding the African Robotic Network at Ashesi in 2012, Ayorkor and her team have highlighted, enhanced, and provided support to several institutions and individuals working on robotics-related areas in Africa.

 Lecturer authors chapter on national branding

 In 2009, the Ghanaian government launched the Brand Ghana Initiative as part of an effort to boost Ghana’s image globally.
 In the years following, however, the initiative has yet to gain the widespread traction needed to be impactful.
-In the recent release Positioning Ghana: Challenges and Innovations, Anthony Ebow Spio, Head of Ashesi’s Business Administration Department, co-authored a chapter that aims to provide direction on how Ghana can more effectively build and implement the branding initiative.
+In the recent release Positioning Ghana: Challenges and Innovations, Anthony Ebow Spio, a senior lecturer in Ashesi’s Business Administration Department, co-authored a chapter that aims to provide direction on how Ghana can more effectively build and implement the branding initiative.

 According to Anthony, “branding Ghana is about mobilizing Ghanaians to create a unique, strong and favorable identity that makes Ghana an attractive place for people to invest or visit or make Ghanaian products and human capital the preferred choice both locally and internationally.”
 At Ashesi, Anthony Spio’s students learn to create these unique, strong and favorable identities in their Strategic Branding and New Product Development classes.

 Anthony is currently taking a leave of absence to pursue a Ph.D. at Oxford Brooks University, UK, funded by Ashesi University Foundation.
 His studies center on the development of entrepreneurial competencies in women entrepreneurs in Ghana.

 Investigating how startups in Ghana can facilitate the adoption of services and products